Smart (Hey! Say! JUMP album)

 Smart (stylized as S3ART) is the third studio album from Hey!
 Say!
 JUMP.
 It was released on June 18, 2014.
 After almost two years since Hey!
 Say!
 JUMP's second album JUMP World was released, it was announced that the group would release their third album on June 18, 2014.
-The album contains the singles: "Come On A My House", "Ride With Me", and "AinoArika/Aisureba Motto Happy Life".
+The album contains the singles: "Come On A My House", "Ride With Me", and "AinoArika".
 Three different versions of the album were released: a Regular Edition, Limited Edition 1 and 2.
 In addition, Hey!
 Say!
 JUMP held a live tour shortly after the album's release.
 It kicked off on August 2 at Osaka-jo Hall and wrapped up with a 3-day live at Yokohama Arena in October.
+Additionally, the second track from the 12th single, "Aisureba Motto Happy Life", will not be included in this album.